Kruptein/planarally-docs/docs/README.md

 # Introduction

-> Planarally is a free and open source [D&D](https://vuejs.org/) web VTT 🚀.
+> Planarally is a free and open source web VTT for D&D and other RPG systems.

-## Why PlanarAlly

-Because awesome
-dfgsdfg